 δ Doradus is a main-sequence star in the constellation of Dorado.

 δ Doradus visual magnitude is 4.35.
-Because of its moderate brightness, δ Doradus should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, δ Doradus should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.